 In addition to feeling refreshed and ready to tackle the rest of the day, a good nap can elevate your mood.
 Studies have found that taking a nap can increase frustration tolerance, reduce impulsivity, and boost productivity.
 With tiredness typically comes irritability, so when you take the time to recharge, you can effectively turn your mood (and day) around.

-How to Nap: 4 Tips to Fall Asleep During the Day
+4 Tips for Napping [Fall Asleep During the Day]

 Ready for a nap?
 Mastering the art of the power nap takes a little bit of know-how and a healthy dose of practice.
 Follow these four tips to optimize your best nap time.